redaxo/redaxo/redaxo/src/addons/phpmailer/README.md

 ### Spam-Blocker

-- The server that sends the e-mails should be stored in the DNS as an authorized server for the e-mail domain, defined via the SPF entry.
+- The server that sends the e-mails should be listed in the DNS as authorized server for the sending e-mail domain, defined via SPF record.

 - The priority settings can lead to spam blocking.